gsoules/AvantRelationships/README.md

 # AvantRelationships (plugin for Omeka Classic)

+> Code and documentation for this plugin are being finalized.
+First release is expected by 9/30/2017.

 The AvantRelationships plugin visually displays real-world relationships between items in an Omeka database.
 When you view an item, the plugin displays thumbnails and titles of related items.
 It also displays a graphical visualization depicting the relationships among items.
 The user instantly sees how the item fits in with the rest of the collection and can easily discover and view related items.

+The AvantRelationships plugin was developed for the [Southwest Harbor Public Library](http://www.swhplibrary.org/), in Southwest Harbor, Maine.
+Funding was provided by the [John S. and James L. Knight Foundation](https://knightfoundation.org/).
+The library's [Digital Archive] contains historic photographs, documents and research material given to and shared with the library since about 1900.
+The Archive illustrates the way people, houses, businesses, vessels, Acadia National Park, places, structures, organizations, and events relate to one another and tells the story of how islanders and “people from away” lived on and visited Mount Desert Island, Maine, in the nineteenth, twentieth, and twenty-first centuries.

 ## Demonstration Sites
 The best way to understand what AvantRelationships does is to see it in action.
 Here are two sites:
 * Southwest Harbor Public Library's [Digital Archive].
-* [Basic Omeka site] using only the AvantRelationships plugin and the Seasons theme.
+* A [basic Omeka site] using only the AvantRelationships plugin and the Seasons theme.

 Both sites use items and relationship data from the Southwest Harbor Public Library's Digital Archive, but the library site has a highly customized theme and utilizes many other plugins.
 The basic Omeka site is an out-of-the-box Omeka installation with only the AvantRelationships plugin installed.
 The basic site makes it easy to see just the functionality the plugin provides.